grafana/tempo/docs/tempo/website/operations/deployment.md

 ## Microservices

 In microservices mode, components are deployed in distinct processes.
-Scaling is per component, leading to flexibility in scaling.
+Scaling is per component which allows for greater flexibility in scaling and more granular failure domains.
+This is the preferred method for a production deployment, but it is also the most complex

 The configuration associated with each component's deployment specifies a `target`.
 For example, to deploy a `querier`, the configuration would contain